-We didn’t react since we had no idea what he’d said, but play paused as Jonas and Tomas turned to each other and let loose a barrage of unintelligible words.
+We didn't react since we didn't understand what he'd said, but play paused as Jonas and Tomas turned to each other and let loose a barrage of unintelligible words.

-As we’d each only memorized one line in Lithuanian, we didn’t understand a word of the discussion.
-The body mike caught it, though, and someone on the other end understood what was said because, within minutes, the Bahamian cop in the tropical print shirt was joined by two cruise security workers.
+As we'd each only memorized one line in Lithuanian, we didn't understand a word of the discussion.
+The body mike caught it, though.
+Someone on the other end understood what they said because, within minutes, two cruise security workers joined the Bahamian cop in the tropical print shirt.
 They quietly and discretely escorted Jonas and Tomas from the casino.

 Without help from Jonas and Tomas, I lost all of my blackjack money.

-The teak and brass Shipwreck Lounge provided some of the best views on the ship, but only four or five other tables were filled, which suited us fine.
+The teak and brass Shipwreck Lounge provided some of the best views on the ship, but only four other tables were filled, which suited us fine.

 Inspector Ferguson raised a glass to us.
-“To four quick-thinking young people.”
+"To four quick-thinking people."

 Theresa waved away the compliment.
 "It was a guess on our part.
 Thanks for taking us seriously."